jenkinsci/ansicolor-plugin/README.md

 Setting Up Eclipse
 ------------------

-To build this project in Eclipse, import it and then add the maven repo like this.
+To build this project in Eclipse, prepare your environment and add the maven repo like this.

+	mvn -DdownloadSources=true -DdownloadJavadocs=true -DoutputDirectory=target/eclipse-classes eclipse:eclipse
 	mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:add-maven-repo

+Finally, import the project into Eclipse.

 Debugging the Plugin
 --------------------